Manishearth/HostelNoticeboard/README.md

                     another for the second directory, and loop through each individually.
                     If there are more than two directories, it will take whichever one is specified first in the 'directories' configuration key.
 With 4 pics at a time, the screen is tiled 2x2, and the first four directories get their own space.
+Subsequent directories are grouped with the corresponding directory from the first four
                     */
    "refreshcount":{"1":10,"2":10,"4":10}, // For given value of picsatatime, after how many iterations should the list be reloaded?
    "picspeed":2000, //Persist the pic for this long (in ms)